DevExpress-Examples/reporting-angular-integrate-web-document-viewer/Readme.md

 ## Upgrade the Project

 Before you run the project, verify the DevExpress version.
 If necessary, upgrade it to the DevExpress version you're currently using.
-Make sure to use the same version of DevExpress components for both Front-end and Back-end applications.
+Make sure to use the same version of DevExpress components for both front-end and Back-end applications.

 Follow these steps to update the project: